rendall/icebreakers/QUESTIONS.md

   * If you had an entrance song play every time you entered a room, what would it be?
   * If you had to be transformed into one household item, what would it be and why?
   * If you had to be transformed into one household item, what would it be and why?
-  * If you had to choose only one holiday to celebrate each year, which would it be any whyu?
+  * If you had to choose only one holiday to celebrate each year, which would it be and why?
   * If you had to eat a crayon, what color would you choose?
 Why?
   * If you had to eat one meal every day for the rest of your life what would it be and why?
   * If you had to give up one food forever, what would it be?